erichard/elasticsearch-query-builder/README.md

 This is a PHP library which helps you build query for an ElasticSearch client by using a fluent interface.

+WARNING: This branch contains the next 3.x release.
+Check the [corresponding issue](https://github.com/erichard/elasticsearch-query-builder/issues/7) for the roadmap.

 Installation
 ------------